UNT rallies to beat Western Kentucky, claim first NCAA tournament berth since 2010

 UNT hasn’t been in that position in more than a decade.

-Now the Mean Green are dancing for just the fourth time in program history.
+Now the Mean Green are dancing for just the fourth time in program history, thanks largely to their veteran players who were there through UNT’s long climb after McCasland was hired to take over the program.

+“It was Javion and Zach willing us to win,” McCasland said.
+“We knew they would deliver.”

+Hamlet was one of the first players who signed on for a rebuild under McCasland that began four years ago.